-The groups presently involved in the Kepler Center are -- they are signatories of the foundation act :
+The groups presently involved in the Kepler Center are :

 - observational astronomy from optical up to TeV photons (galactic and extragalactic astrophysics)